-The star, who appeared in the second episode of the show, has become a firm favourite among fans and has starred in over 386 episodes.
+The star, who appeared in the second episode of the show, has become a firm favourite among fans and has starred in hundreds of episodes.

-Ruth often amuses the audience by spilling details on her marriage to telly star hubby Eamonn Holmes, telling naughty stories and discussing her personal life away.
+Ruth often amuses the audience by spilling details on her marriage to telly star hubby Eamonn Holmes, telling naughty stories and discussing her personal life.

-As well as hosting Loose Women, Ruth has also made a name for herself on ITV’s This Morning, which she hosts every Friday alongside Eamonn.
+As well as hosting Loose Women, Ruth has also made a name for herself on ITV’s This Morning.

 Kaye Adams: 1999 to present